 Coast Guard, DHS.

-The Coast Guard is revising the size of the security zone for Kewanuee Nuclear Power Plant on Lake Michigan.
+The Coast Guard proposes to revise the security zone size of the Kewanuee Nuclear Power Plant on Lake Michigan.
 This security zone is necessary to protect the nuclear power plant from possible sabotage or other subversive acts, accidents, or possible acts of terrorism.
 The zone is intended to restrict vessel traffic from a portion of Lake Michigan.

-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, are available for inspection or copying at Marine Safety Office Milwaukee, between 7 a.m. and 3:30 p.m., Monday through Friday, except Federal holidays.Start Further Info
+You may mail comments and related material to U.S. Coast Guard Marine Safety Office (MSO) Milwaukee, 2420 South Lincoln Memorial Drive, Milwaukee, WI 53207.
+MSO Milwaukee maintains the public docket for this rulemaking.
+Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at MSO Milwaukee between 7 a.m. and 3:30 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: